 Originally from Libertyville IL, Jeremy began studying percussion at the age of nine.
-A standout musician in high school, he won a music scholarship to the University of Illinois, where he studied classical percussion with William Moersch.
-He went on to the University of North Florida, where he explored his deepening love for jazz with pianist Kevin Bales and legendary saxophonist/educator Bunky Green.
+A standout musician in high school, he earned a music scholarship to the University of Illinois, where he studied classical percussion with William Moersch.
+He went on to the University of North Florida, where he explored his deepening love for jazz with Rick Kirkland, Charlotte Mabrey, Kevin Bales and legendary saxophonist/educator Bunky Green.
 While at UNF, Jeremy won numerous scholarships and awards including a Downbeat Student Music Award for Outstanding Instrumental Group in 2002.
-After graduating with honors in 2003, he was awarded a scholarship to attend the Manhattan School of Music.
+After graduating with honors in 2003, he was offered a scholarship to attend the Manhattan School of Music.
 There he completed a master’s degree in jazz studies under the tutelage of world-renown drummer John Riley.
 In 2011, Jeremy was accepted on a full scholarship into The Juilliard School’s highly selective Jazz Artist Diploma program where he continued his studies with Billy Drummond and the program’s artistic director Carl Allen.
 While at Juilliard, Jeremy was co-winner of the arranging award at the Conservatorium van Amsterdam’s Keep An Eye International Jazz Competition, as well as the recipient of Juilliard’s Knowles Prize for Jazz upon his graduation in 2013.